eltonvs/coding-style/README.md

 ## References

-No one works alone, so I've wrote this document based on:
+No one works alone, so I've written this document based on:

 * [Code Guide by @mdo](https://github.com/mdo/code-guide)
 * [Felipe Fialho Coding Style](https://github.com/LFeh/coding-style/)
 * [Zeno Rocha Coding Style](https://github.com/zenorocha/my-coding-style/)

+And my special thanks to [Thais Lins](github.com/thaislins) who helped me a lot with the translation of this document :v:

 ## License